 The Search Analytics Report lets you see how your AMP pages are performing in Google’s search results.
 From here, you can:

-Finally, you can view your AMP page clicks, impressions, and other metrics by going to Search Appearance > Search Analytics > Filter by AMP.
+Finally, you can view your AMP page clicks, impressions, and other parameters by going to Search Appearance > Search Analytics > Filter by AMP.

 Google reminds users that if you are new to Search Console or have just set up your AMP pages to either wait for a regularly scheduled crawl or request a recrawl so Google recognizes them.